While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 Severe weather on March 22 led to flooding and roads washing out in Calhoun, Talladega and Chilton counties in Alabama.
 There was tornado damage to the roofs of several homes in the area of Toxey in western Alabama.
 In Hale County, about 20 homes were damaged based on early assessments.

-Since the start of 2022, the NWS has confirmed 20 tornadoes in the state.
+Since the start of 2022, the NWS confirmed 23 tornadoes in the state.
 The NWS confirmed that four EF-1 tornadoes hit Arkansas on April 11.
 A woman was killed in Rison when a tree toppled onto her home on April 13.

 On March 30, a tornado hit the cities of Springdale and Johnson leaving seven people injured.
 Following a survey of the damage, the NWS rated the tornado an EF-3.
 Damage was extensive in Springdale including to an elementary school gymnasium and a warehouse.
-Cleanup efforts continued the week of April 4.
 Governor Asa Hutchinson announced on April 15 that the state would provide financial aid to people affected by the Springdale tornado.

 Five tornadoes touched down across several counties in Arkansas on March 6.
 There were four EF-1 tornadoes and one EF-2 tornado.
 The EF-2 storm reached winds of 120 mph, and traveled 11 miles from Izard County to Sharp County, destroying a mobile home and injuring several people.
 The longest EF-1 was in Pope County and traveled 15.6 miles, damaging more than a dozen homes.